Sri Siva Krishna Temple: History

-One Mr. Kunjukrishnan cleared a small piece of land at 832, Sembawang Road in 1962, placed several shrines / deities and started praying.
+Kunjukrishnan cleared a small piece of land at 832, Sembawang Road in 1962, placed several shrines / deities and started praying.
 Taxi drivers congregated in the area for relaxation.
-After the death of Mr. Kunjukrishnan, Mr. Velayutham further cleared the area and brought in more deities.
-As the time passed by, the Temple was named “Sri Siva-Krishna Temple”.
-With more and more devotees and revenue coming to the Temple, it was suggested that the surroundings of the Temple be kept clean so as to give the Temple a dignified look.
+After the death of Kunjukrishnan, Velayutham further cleared the area and brought in more deities.
+As the time passed by, the temple was named “Sri Siva-Krishna Temple”.
+With more and more devotees and revenue coming to the Temple, it was suggested that the surroundings be kept clean so as to give the temple a dignified look.

-In 1982, the Temple was shifted to the present site at Marsiling Rise.
-The land area is about 25000 Square feet.
+In 1982, the temple was shifted to the present site at Marsiling Rise.
+The land area is about 25000 square feet.
 Various committees took care of the temple from 1982 to 1987.
 In 1987, a new committee took charge of the temple and immediately performed the ground breaking ceremony.
-On Wednesday, 9 December 1987, “Shanku Sthapanam” ceremony was held and then actual construction of the temple followed.
+On 9 December 1987, "Shanku Sthapanam" ceremony was held and then actual construction of the temple followed.
 The first consecration ceremony of the temple took place on 1 September 1996.
 The second consecration ceremony of the temple took place on 23 March 2008.